 You can’t control:

-- What data ChatGPT was trained on
+- What data ChatGPT was trained on in the past

-- ChatGPT phrasing
+- How ChatGPT phrases answers

-- When or how updates happen
+- When or how OpenAI updates its models